 Do I Have a Drug Problem?

 Drug problems take many forms, from the teenager whose habitual weed use an effort to cope with emotional trauma or the car accident survivor who became hooked on prescription painkillers during their recovery.
 All individuals are deserving of compassion and professional treatment to help them get sober.
-If you’re worried about your own drug use or the drug use of a loved one, it’s important to educate yourself about the nature of addiction and learn how you can help more effectively.
+If you’re worried about your own drug use or see the signs of being on drugs in a loved one, it’s important to educate yourself about the nature of addiction and learn how you can help more effectively.

-Do I have a drug problem?
+What are the signs of being on drugs?
 At what point does use turn from recreational to habitual?
 The answer to that question is highly personal.
 Addiction is not a switch that is suddenly flipped in the brain.
 Instead, it’s a series of behaviors that develop over time.
 When it comes to getting treatment, the only criteria required is a recognition of the problem and a strong desire to change.
+Help is available 24/7 call this number for a free personal consultation 866-480-4328.
 Some things to ask yourself: